 Coca-Cola European Partners use?

 The most commonly used sweeteners CCEP use are aspartame, acesulfame-K, saccharin and stevia leaf extract (steviol glycosides).

 For instance, in Diet Coke, Coke Zero Sugar, Lilt Zero and Sprite Zero, a blend of acesulfame-K and aspartame are used, while in Schweppes Slimline Canada Dry Ginger Ale and Schweppes Diet Lemonade CCEP use aspartame and saccharin.

 Stevia is extracted from the leaf of the stevia plant, and used in drinks such as

 How do I know if a product contains sweeteners?

 Coca-Cola Great Britain list all of the ingredients we use on our packaging and online – including sweeteners.
 By law, food and drink containing sweeteners must carry the words ‘with sweetener’ on the label.

 Are sweeteners safe for everyone?

 Sweeteners have been used all over the world for more than a century – in soft drinks, sugar-free chewing gum, desserts, medicines and yoghurts.
-Every sweetener we use is regularly and rigorously scientifically tested and is regarded as safe by the European Food Safety Authority (EFSA).
+Every sweetener used by CCEP is regularly and rigorously scientifically tested and is regarded as safe by the European Food Safety Authority (EFSA).

 The only exception are people born with the rare genetic condition, phenylketonuria (PKU) who must avoid aspartame as they are unable to metabolise phenylalanine (see below).